 Three term hours, fall, every year.
 Instructor: K. Aronson

-Three term hours, fall, every year, Instructor: D. Hunter
+Three term hours, fall, every year, Instructor: C. Davison

-Three term hours, winter, every year.
-Instructor: D. Hunter
+Three term hours, winter, every year, Instructor: H. Stuart

 EPID 821: Introductory Biostatistics

-This course introduces basic statistical concepts, principles and techniques essential for community health and epidemiologic research.
-Topics include descriptive statistics, probablikity distribution, estimation, hypothesis testing, simple linear regression, correlation, measure of association and non-parametric methods.
+This course introduces basic statistical concepts, principles and techniques essential for community health and epidemiological research.
+Topics include descriptive statistics, probability distribution, estimation, hypothesis testing, simple linear regression, correlation, measure of association and non-parametric methods.

 Three term hours, fall, every year.
-Lecture Instructors: M. McIsaac / B. Chen.
-SAS Lab Instructors: A. Day, J. Zhang-Salomons
+Lecture Instructors: M. McIsaac SAS Lab Instructors: A. Day, J. Zhang-Salomons

 400 hours, spring/summer, every year.
-Coordinator: C. Davison
+Coordinator: MPH Program Director

 Note: Students are required to pay tuition during their practicum semester.

-This course deals with advanced methods and issues in the design, conduct, analysis, and interpretation of epidemiologic studies.
-The content focuses on observational study design and analysis, and builds on epidemiologic principles presented in EPID 801.
+This course deals with advanced methods and issues in the design, conduct, analysis, and interpretation of epidemiological studies.
+The content focuses on observational study design and analysis, and builds on epidemiological principles presented in EPID 801.
 Data analysis will emphasize the application and interpretation of statistical concepts in epidemiologic research.

 Three term hours, winter, every year.
-Instructor: Will Pickett / W. King
+Instructor: W. King

 EPID 817: Foundations of Cancer Control